Monza Biennial III

-The Milan Biennial III was the third edition of the Monza Biennial, and the last to focus on ceramics, graphic and the decorative arts, before expanding scope to include architecture.
+The Milan Biennial III was the third edition of the Monza Biennial, and the last to focus on ceramics, graphics and the decorative arts, before expanding scope to include architecture.
 This, and the other 3 biennials, were organised by the Istituto Superiore per le Industrie Artistiche (ISIA) to provide an arts vision for the new Kingdom of Italy.
 It was called the International Exhibition of Decorative Arts.